-The LAPD said the suspect, Eric Holder, was in police custody in connection with the fatal shooting, which authorities say was gang-related and personal in nature.
+The LAPD said the suspect, Eric Holder, was in police custody in connection with the fatal shooting, which authorities say was not gang-related.

 The killing in broad daylight triggered an outpouring of grief in LA and among Hussle’s superstar peers, who hailed both his musical talents and tireless community organizing.

-Earlier Tuesday, LA police chief Michel Moore had said the suspect had verbally sparred with Hussle in front of the rapper’s clothing store in south Los Angeles on Sunday.
+Earlier Tuesday, LA police chief Michel Moore said 29-year-old Holder had verbally sparred with Hussle in front of the rapper’s clothing store in south Los Angeles on Sunday.

 “Holder walked up on multiple occasions and engaged in conversations” with Hussle, the police chief told journalists.

-The suspect than “came back armed with a handgun” and fired several times at close range, hitting Hussle in the head and body.
+The suspect then “came back armed with a handgun” and fired several times at close range, hitting Hussle in the head and body.

-Both Moore and Garcetti lamented a recent rise in violence in the California metropolis, with the police chief saying: “Nipsey Hussle represents the enormity of the lives we have lost.”
+Both Moore and Garcetti lamented a recent uptick in violence in south Los Angeles, with the police chief saying: “Nipsey Hussle represents the enormity of the lives we have lost.”

 Garcetti hailed Hussle’s legacy of peace, urging the city to come together and continue the rapper’s community building efforts.

-“This is about young people of color being able to have opportunity in their lives,” Garcetti said.
+“This is about young people of color being able to have opportunity in their lives,” he said.